 Is the Hilton Honors American Express Card right for you?

 This card earns 7x Hilton Honors (HH) points on Hilton hotel purchases.
 It also earns 5x HH points for Dining, Groceries, and Gas.
 All other purchases earn 3x HH points.
 Each point is worth about 0.5 cents, making this card a decent earner for every day spend.

-The email I received promoted a sign-up bonus of 80,000 HH points after spending $1,000 in 3 months.
-The normal bonus for this card is 75,000 points.
+The public sign-up bonus for this card is worth 75,000 points.
 It can be earned by spending $1,000 in the first three months.
 The highest bonus that I have seen is 100,000 points for $1,000.
 Therefore, this bonus is only decent.
 I would wait until the bonus is at least six figures before applying.

-Hotel redemptions are the only way to redeem HH points.
+Hotel redemptions are the only valuable way to redeem HH points.
 Nights start at 5,000 points, but most locations will cost a lot more points per night.
 Unlike competitors Marriott and Hyatt, Hilton does not have a rewards chart publicly posted.
 How many points a night costs depends on your location and date.
-Your mileage may vary.